cloud-native-toolkit/cloud-native-toolkit-workshop/README.md

     oc sync $USERNAME-dev --dev
     ```

-- Create a pipeline for the application, select `Tekton`, and select `go`, ignore the warning but copy the printed url to be use later.
+- Create a pipeline for the application
     ```
     oc pipeline
     ```
+    - Select `Tekton`
+    - Enter username
+    - Enter password as token
+    - Hit Enter to select branch `master`
+    - Use down arrow and select `ibm-golang`
+    - Hit Enter to select image scanning

 - Open the OpenShift console and login
     ```